stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 ./srcds_run -game tf +map ctf_2fort
 ```

 However, you probably want to be able to log out of your SSH session from time to time.
-So you will need to run srcds as a service.
+So you will need to run SRCDS as a service.
 To do this we will use a shell script and the [Screen](https://help.ubuntu.com/community/Screen) utility.
 Screen is a command line multitasking tool that will allow you execute the process and detach it from your current session.
 Start by installing screen.

 ```shell
 sudo aptitude install screen